jerieljan/ourtransfi/README.md

 serviceable web service components, intended for deployment on cheap static hosting and content that doesn't need dynamic updates.

+**NOTE: This repository is old (since 2015/2016) and may encounter issues when running in newer environments.**

 ## Pre-requisites and Libraries

 - Jekyll - used for compiling and building the site
 - jQuery - as per usual
 - Bootstrap - for UI, responsiveness and layouts
 - AWS CLI - for quick deployment on Amazon S3, but is not necessary.

+## Quick Start

+- Clone this repository.
+- Use `jekyll` to preview / build the static site.
+- Use the `_scripts/` to build and deploy the site in AWS S3
+  - You'll need to provide valid credentials and a target.
+- Alternately, you can submit a *pull request* to `master` and *Travis-CI* will handle the deployment for you.

 ## Development